-1) Without limitation, a student may be dismissed from a program after review by the Student Services Manager for one of the following reasons:

-a) failing or not completing all core courses (determined by program) in which the student is registered;

-b) failing any course two (2) or more times;

-c) showing a consistent pattern over two (2) or more courses of failing to meet the program's standards or failure to meet expectations as determined in this Contract.
-The Institute will seek to apply its policy of graduated discipline consistently, and in accordance with its "Discipline Policy"; and/or d) failing or showing a possibility to fail to complete all requirement for graduation within 200% of the total length of the program of study a) has advised the Institute that he/she has withdrawn from the program by completing the Institute's Withdrawal Form;
+- 1) Without limitation, a student may be dismissed from a program after review by the Student Services Manager for one of the following reasons: - a) failing or not completing all core courses (determined by program) in which the student is registered; - b) failing any course two (2) or more times; - c) showing a consistent pattern over two (2) or more courses of failing to meet the program's standards or failure to meet expectations as determined in this Contract.
+The Institute will seek to apply its policy of graduated discipline consistently, and in accordance with its "Discipline Policy"; and/or - d) failing or showing a possibility to fail to complete all requirement for graduation within 200% of the total length of the program of study. - 2) A student is considered to have withdrawn from his/her program of study if the student: - a) has advised the Institute that he/she has withdrawn from the program by completing the Institute's Withdrawal Form; - b) has not complied with the Institute's Academic Standards Policy; and/or - c) has not returned from the authorized leave of absence.